rkarlsba/ymse/python/Bitraf/tygge-kalender/README.md

 | LICENSE.md        | The GPLv3 license under which this all is licensed        |
 | tygge-kalender.py | Main program - see below (or source) for more info        |

+### Examples

+./tygge-kalender.py -d 2023-01-01 -f Bitraf.ics -T form resin -v
+./tygge-kalender.py -d 2023-01-01 -f Bitraf.ics -T laser

+## Note

+There is no calendar file in here.
+Connect to Bitraf's calendar or use your own to get some data with with to use it.